Home

 Overall view of the etching and location of the enlarged sections

 The choice of Campo Vaccino and of the Vatican City as the subjects of the two 1765 etchings was consistent with the approach followed by Vasi in his ten books of etchings aimed at showing the magnificence of both ancient (Campo Vaccino) and modern (Vatican City) Rome.
-For the 1771 etchings Vasi chose areas of Rome which were not visible in detail in the Grand View of Rome.
-However the view of the tribune of S. Maria Maggiore was already shown in plate 122 (Book 7).

 The lower part of the etching contains a dedication to i Signori Conservatori del Popolo Romano, the appointed officers who acted as City Council of Rome.
 One of the palaces in Piazza del Campidoglio is still named after them.
-They were the heirs of the Comune di Roma, the municipal government which at the time of Cola di Rienzo challenged the authority of the popes.
+They were the heirs of Comune di Roma, the municipal government which at the time of Cola di Rienzo challenged the authority of the popes.

 Vasi placed between the etching and the dedication a sentence from Propertius' Elegies (Book III 2.2).

-This etching was most likely influenced by a painting by Gaspar van Wittel (1652-1736), a Dutch painter who spent most of his life in Rome and who became famous for his vedute (highly detailed, large-scale townscapes).
+This etching was most likely influenced by a painting by Caspar van Wittel (1652-1736), a Dutch painter who spent most of his life in Rome and who became famous for his vedute (highly detailed, large-scale townscapes).
 His son Luigi Vanvitelli became one of the leading Italian architects of the XVIIIth century.

 (left) The façade and the dome of S. Pietro in the etching; (right) the basilica seen from Ponte Umberto I

-Vasi, even more than van Wittel, was a supporter of veduta esatta, an extremely detailed and accurate depiction of the landscape and of its monuments.
-There is no evidence that Vasi made use of a camera obscura, but this device was already known at the time of this etching: it was made up of a movable room with a rotating angled mirror on the roof which projected an image of the landscape on to a horizontal surface inside.
+but this device was already known at the time of this etching: it was made up of a movable room with a rotating angled mirror on the roof which projected an image of the landscape on to a horizontal surface inside.
 The famous painter Canaletto used it.

 By comparing the etching with a current photo of the basilica one can notice the addition of the two clocks (near the ends of the façade).

-The guarded access to Castel Sant'Angelo
+Ponte Sant'Angelo and the guarded access to Castel Sant'Angelo

 The access to Ponte Sant'Angelo was often restricted and ordinary people crossed the river on a barchetta (a small ferry): at the end of the bridge there was a rastrello, a checkpoint having the appearance of a cage.
 The access to Castel Sant'Angelo was last modified by Pope Urban VIII who built two bastions at the sides of the bridge: he also built a new main gate.
 The etching shows that there was large spontaneous vegetation on the narrow bank between the bastion and the river.